Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 <p>&nbsp;</p>
 ```

 The whole point of this file is to show how you can use it!
-Feel free to modify this file as you wish.
+Feel free to modify this file.

 # Status